DFFlanders/cloud-app-labs/README.md

 # Future Cloud App Labs coming soon!

-  ## Cloud App Lab no.NN - StackContainers: start splitting out the state of your app workers to be more agile (self healing) as containers which can dynamically shift accross datacentres worldwide.
+  ## Cloud App Lab no.7 - StackContainers: start splitting out the state of your app workers to be more agile (self healing) as containers which can dynamically shift accross datacentres worldwide.

 About this lab:
  - What you'll learn: